mahovich/koa-force-https/README.md

 app.use(forceHTTPS(undefined, 'example.com', 307));

 app.use((ctx) => {
-  ctx.body = 'Hello, world!
+  ctx.body = 'Hello!
 This is an HTTPS connection using HTTP/2 protocol.';
 });

 http.createServer(app.callback()).listen(80);